whcjb/pointer-nn-pytorch/README.md

 As our encoder is a single LSTM layer, we can declare it as a one-liner `nn.Module`.

 The encoder input size is 1 because our input sequences are 1-dimensional arrays.
-Therefore, to make arrays 'compatible' with RNNs, we are going to feed them to our encoder reshaped to size `(BATCH_LEN, ARRAY_LEN, 1)`.
+Therefore, to make arrays 'compatible' with RNNs, we are going to feed them to our encoder reshaped to size `(bs, array_len, 1)`.

 ```python
 encoder = nn.LSTM(1, hidden_size=256, batch_first=True)